-Record 1 Гуре 1 Addres ss Range 9
+Record Type 1 Address Range

 Left side Right Side

 Start End Start End

 RT GIS_ID STNAME STSUFFIX LFROM LTO RFROM RTO

-1 000765 4320 Oak Ave 101 119 100 118
+1 0007654320 Oak Ave 101 119 100 118

-Figure 3: A sketch of a centerline segment representing "Oak Avenue" that's been annotated with street name, start and end nodes, segment side indicators (left vs. right), and both address ranges (left range vs. right range).
-The implied direction (from the start nodes to the end nodes) does not indicate the direction that traffic flows or that Oak Avenue is a one-way street; rather, it indicates the direction that street numbers increase through both ranges.
-Also revealed in this sketch is the potential for coordinate displacement during linear interpolation.
-Notice how the locations of 101 Oak Ave in the buildings dataset and the centerlines dataset are not co-located.
-In this case, the address can be found in both datasets, but the location that is returned will depend on which dataset is searched first.
+Figure 3: A sketch of a centerline segment representing "Oak Avenue" that's been annotated with street name, start and end nodes, segment side indicators, and both address ranges.
+The implied direction (from the start nodes to the end nodes) does not indicate the direction that traffic flows or that Oak Avenue is a one-way street; rather, it indicates the direction that street numbers increase through both the left and right address ranges.
+Also revealed in this sketch is the potential for coordinate displacement during geocoding.
+Note the first address position on the line is not co-located with the actual location of the first house on Oak Avenue.

 Steps 2 and 3.
 Select a standard address locator style and build an address locator object Stay in ArcCatalog.
-Right-click your lab folder and Create Address Locator...
+Find and use the Geocoding tool to Create Address Locator....

-Setting up an Address Locator is pretty easy to do.
-Choose the US Address - Dual Ranges style - a nationally recognized standard.
-Use your projected centerline attribute table as your Primary Table (find the 'Role' parameter); and then map the fields in your centerline attribute table to the awaiting fields (\) in your address locator (see Table 2 below).
-Your field names do not need to be identical; they just need to carry the expected elements into the address locator.
+Setting up an Address Locator is easy to do.
+Choose the US Address - Dual Ranges style - a nationally recognized standard; use your projected centerline attribute table as your Primary Table (find the 'Role' parameter); and then map the fields in your centerline attribute table to the awaiting fields () in your address locator (see Table 2 below).
+Your table field names do not need to be identical; they just need to carry the expected elements into the address locator.
 Output your address locator file to your lab folder (and not your geodatabase).
 OK.